Christoph33one/post-plan-travel/README.md

 ---

 # Project planning
-For project requirements and project planning I followed the agile methodologies and best practices.
-I used a scrum board which is a built in feature in the projects repository with GitHub.
+For project requirements and project planning I followed agile methodologies and best practices.
+I used a scrum board which is a built in feature in the project's repository with GitHub.

-Please click the [link](https://github.com/users/Christoph33one/projects/30/views/1) to view the project Kanban board
+Please click the [link](https://github.com/users/Christoph33one/projects/30/views/1) to view the project's Kanban board.

 I created a list of project goals using agile user stories method.
-A user Story is a small, self-contained unit of development work designed to accomplish a specific goal within a product and articulate the value proposition for the work and drive the development work.
+A user story is a small, self-contained unit of development work designed to accomplish a specific goal within a product and articulate the value proposition for the work and drive the development work.

 With agile it is advised to use a team velocity approach.
 Team velocity represents how many story points the development team can manage to finish in one iteration of a particular length.

 As I am the only one planning this project and not using a team, I will not be using the team velocity approach and point score system.

-Using agile's MOSCOW method, each user story has been highlighted with the importance of the projects acceptance criteria.
+Using agile's MOSCOW method, each user story has been highlighted with the importance of the project's acceptance criteria.
 I used labels to indicate the importance of each user story and it's involvment with the project.

 Please visit the [build log](https://github.com/Christoph33one/post-plan-travel/issues)

 ---

 # Data structure
-Data Structure (models)
 All of the data structuring was completed when creating my backend API.
 The repository and accompanying README can be found here: Click [here](https://github.com/Christoph33one/post-planner-api/blob/main/assets/data%20structure%20.png) to view.

 ---